Halftime switch helps Wales snatch US draw with late Bale penalty

 Wales picked up their first point at the World Cup since their last appearance in 1958.

 "It was 64 years but worth the wait," Page said.
-"To see the Red Wall (Wales fans) celebrating was incredible."
+"To see the Red Wall (Wales supporters) celebrating was incredible."

 NO ESCAPE

-Wales were fortunate not to be behind early on when Weah’s cross deflected off a helpless Joe Rodon and hit Wayne Hennessey with the Wales goalkeeper knowing little about it.
-Seconds later Antonee Robinson headed wide with a good near-post opportunity.

-The pattern of the first half was US possession and Wales trapped in their own half, unable to find an escape route without a recognised number nine to hold up the ball.
+The pattern of the first 45 minutes was US possession and Wales trapped in their own half, unable to find an escape route without a recognised number nine to hold up the ball.

-Instead Bale and Dan James alternated down the middle with little joy and whenever Wales cleared the ball it came straight back.
+Instead Bale and Dan James alternated down the middle with little joy and whenever they cleared the ball it came straight back.
 The pressure finally took its toll after 36 minutes.

-Christian Pulisic picked up the ball just inside the Welsh half and surged forward, spotting the clever run of Weah and providing a superbly weighted pass that was expertly finished by the winger as he slipped his shot past Hennessey.
+Christian Pulisic gained possession just inside the Welsh half and surged forward, spotting the clever run of Weah and providing a superbly weighted pass that was expertly finished by the winger as he slipped his shot past Wayne Hennessey.

 Page made the key change at halftime when he replaced the ineffective James with the tall and muscular Moore, who was exactly what they had been missing in the opening period.